 To conclude the work done, the Kaya Kaya Street Festival is celebrated.
 During this festival, the new work will be exhibited and there will be live music, good food, a local market and lots of good vibes.

 Although the murals are mainly located in the capital Willemstad, this movement is spreading rapidly across the island.

 Curaçao is an island with various creative initiatives and art can be enjoyed in every corner of the island.
-Some examples are the Williwood sign in Sint Willibrordus, the Cathedral of Thorns in Santa Maria, and the artsy Tugboat Beach.
+Some examples are the Williwood sign in Sint Willibrordus, the Cathedral of Thorns in Santa Rosa, and the artsy Tugboat Beach.

 But also the well-known resorts are increasingly inviting artists to make a beautiful murals on their facades.